How to Select the Best Emergency Medicine Board Review in 2022

 - Do they offer multiple references and hyperlinks to those references if you want to dive deeper into the subject?

 Again, you are in the best position to determine what you need from the content—something that just scratches the surface or something more comprehensive that provides multiple viewpoints.
 This is analogous to ECG interpretation.
-Can you make a diagnosis looking only at a rhythm strip or the limb leads, or would more info from the precordials help you better interpret the ECG?
+Can you make a diagnosis looking only at a rhythm strip or the limb leads, or would more info from the precordials help you?
 If you only need the rhythm strip, consider a basic emergency medicine Qbank.
 If you need 12-leads, select a comprehensive EM Qbank that provides the context and reinforcement to gain a deeper understanding of each topic.

 Where the Rubber Meets the Road